projectcalico/calico-kubernetes-ubuntu-demo/README.md

 ## Introduction

 This document describes how to deploy kubernetes on ubuntu bare metal nodes with Calico Networking plugin.
-See [projectcalico.org](http://projectcalico.org) for more information on what Calico is, and [calico-docker](https://github.com/Metaswitch/calico-docker) for more information on the command-line tool, `calicoctl`.
+See [projectcalico.org](http://projectcalico.org) for more information on what Calico is, and [the calicoctl github](https://github.com/Metaswitch/calico-docker) for more information on the command-line tool, `calicoctl`.

 This guide will get a simple kubernetes architecture running across a master node and two node agents by starting the following processes with systemd: